 Master of Engineering (M.Eng.)

-- Bachelor's degree in mechanical engineering, process engineering, physics, electrical engineering, mechatronics or related field
+- Bachelor's degree in mechanical engineering, process engineering, electrical engineering, mechatronics, physics, process engineering or related fields

 - English proficiency (TOEFL iBT 79, IELTS 6.0 or completed Bachelor's programme in English)